 - Understanding CLBC Services: We will provide a comprehensive overview of the services CLBC funds once eligibility is determined.
-Learn about the support offered within both the disability stream and the Person with a Significant Disability (PSI) stream, covering areas such as community inclusion (C.I.), employment, life skills, and housing.
+Learn about the support offered within both the disability stream and the Personalized Support Initiative (PSI) stream, covering areas such as community inclusion (C.I.), employment, life skills, and housing.

-- Allocation of Funding: Gain insights into how CLBC allocates funding using tools like the Generic Service Allocation (GSA) and Priority tools.
+- Allocation of Funding: Gain insights into how CLBC allocates funding using tools like the Guide to Support Allocation (GSA) and Priority tools.
 Understand the different funding models, including Agency, Individualized Funding (IF), and microboard arrangements.

 - Funding Amounts: Discover how much funding you can expect, including information on respite care.
 We’ll clarify whether Community Inclusion (C.I.) funding can be used for respite services and vice versa.

 - Accountability: Learn about the mechanisms in place to oversee the spending of allocated funds and the provision of services.
 We’ll discuss the role of CLBC in ensuring accountability.

 - Addressing Concerns: Find out who to reach out to if you’re not satisfied with the funding provided or the services received.
 Understand the steps to resolve issues and advocate for your needs.

 - Additional Information: In addition to the core topics mentioned above, we will share essential information that families and individuals with disabilities should be aware of when navigating CLBC services and funding.